carpentries-lab/python-aos-lesson/_episodes/08-defensive.md

 {: .error}

-In the context of our `plot_precipitation_climatology.py` script, at the moment the data are multiplied by 86400 regardless of what the input units are.
+In the context of our `plot_precipitation_climatology.py` script, we currently multiply our data by 86400 regardless of what the input units are.
-If our objective is a plot of the precipitation in mm/day, it would be better if the program multiplied by 86400 if the input units were kg m-2 s-1, performed no unit conversion of the input units are mm/day, or halted with an informative error message if the input data had some other units.
+It would be better if the program multiplied by 86400 if the input units are kg m-2 s-1, performed no unit conversion of the input units are mm/day, or halted with an informative error message if the input data have some other units.

 ~~~
 input_units = clim.attrs['units']